UCF/UCF-WordPress-Theme/readme.markdown

 ## Configuration
-* Ensure that menus have been created and assigned to the Header Menu and Footer Menu locations.
+* If your site requires primary navigation, create a menu and assign it to the Header Menu location.
+If no Header Menu is set, ucf.edu's primary navigation will be used.
 * Import field groups (`dev/acf-fields.json`) using the ACF importer under Custom Fields > Tools.
 * Ensure that webfonts have been properly configured to a [Cloud.Typography](https://www.typography.com/cloud/welcome/) CSS Key that [allows access to your environment](https://dashboard.typography.com/user-guide/managing-domains).
 * Create and set a static front page under Settings > Reading.